Feodor0090/ovktab/README.md

 ![](OvkScreenshot1.png)

+## Features list
+Ovktab can provide you most of things that you need to browse VK communities and chat with your friends without opening browser.
+Don't expect a lot - it doesn't have video player, voice recorder, calls, uploads and so on.
+But instead, it has unique integration features with the game, such as direct files importing.
+You can see full list [here](https://github.com/Feodor0090/ovktab/projects/1).
+If you are sure that a feature is easy to implement, submit a request to issues.

 # Installing
 1. Download a latest [release](https://github.com/Feodor0090/ovktab/releases/) or build manually.
 2. Click "Open osu! folder" in game settings, navigate to `rulesets` folder.
 On windows you can just go to `%appdata%/osu/rulesets` (if you didn't change folder location).